-Army Corps of Engineers Moves to Shut Down Dakota Access Pipeline Protest Camp
+Protesters Pray and Set Fire at Dakota Access Pipeline Camp Ahead of Shutdown

 "The camps will continue," she said.
 "Freedom is in our DNA, and we have no choice but to continue the struggle."

 Other camps are popping up on private land in the area, including one the Cheyenne River Sioux has set up about a mile from the Oceti Sakowin camp.
+Silva, the California protester, was among those who said he planned to simply move there.

 "A lot of our people want to be here and pray for our future," tribal Chairman Harold Frazier said.